timeplus-io/docs/docs/functions.md

 ### uuid

-`uuid()` or `uuid(x)` Generate a universally unique identifier (UUID) which is a 16-byte number used to identify records.
+`uuid()` or `uuid(x)` Generates a universally unique identifier (UUID) which is a 16-byte number used to identify records.
 In order to generate multiple UUID in one row, pass a parameter in each function call, such as `SELECT uuid(1) as a, uuid(2) as b` Otherwise if there is no parameter while calling multiple `uuid` functions in one SQL statement, the same UUID value will be returned.

 ## Logic